Joseph Whitty: Mass hunger strikes

-With the death of Whitty and two other recent Irish republican hunger strikers: Michael Fitzgerald (d.17 October 1920) and Joe Murphy (d.25 October 1920) and the large numbers of Irish republicans prisoners on hunger strike, at the end of October 1923 the Irish Free State Government sent a delegation to speak with IRA leadership.
+With the large numbers of Irish republican prisoners on hunger strike, at the end of October 1923 the Irish Free State Government sent a delegation to speak with IRA leadership.
 On 23 November 1923 the hunger strike was called off (O'Sullivan had died the previous day) eventually setting off a release program for many of the prisoners, but some were not released until as late as 1932.
 The mass hunger strike of 1923 lasted for 41 days and "met with little success".

 Burial and annual commemoration

 Michael Joseph Whitty is buried at Ballymore Cemetery Killinick, County Wexford, Ireland.
 The inscription on his grave reads: "In Memory of Joseph Whitty, Connolly St, Wexford.
 South Wexford Brigade who died for Ireland 2nd August 1923".

-The Sinn Féin Cumann (Association) in Wexford City is named after Joe Whitty.
-The annual Joe Whitty Commemoration is held each year on Easter Saturday evening in Ballymore, County Wexford.
+The Sinn Féin Cumann (Association) in Wexford Town is partly named after Joe Whitty.
+The annual Joe Whitty Commemoration is held each year on Holy Saturday evening in Ballymore, County Wexford.